Skip to main content

 To create an environment variable:

-1. From Orkes Conductor Console, go to the Definitions > Environment Variables from the left menu.
+1. Go to Definitions > Environment Variables from the left navigation menu on the Conductor cluster.

-• Name - A unique identifier for the variable.
-This name will be used for referencing the variable in workflow definitions.
+• Name–A unique identifier for the variable.
+This name will be used to reference the variable in workflow definitions.

 ${workflow.env.variable-name}

-1. Navigate to Definitions > Environment Variables and click on the tag icon next to the required variable.
+1. Go to Definitions > Environment Variables, and select the variable to update.

 Sample Workflow